MHc0de/YSC_leaf-area-calculator/README.md

 ## Overview

-Yippee Size Calculator is a desktop software that analyzes leaf images (JPG) and automatically calculates leaf size and related traits.
+Yippee Size Calculator is a desktop software that analyzes leaf images (JPG or JPEG, TIF, TIFF, PNG) and automatically calculates leaf size and related traits.
 It provides processed images and an Excel file containing extracted measurements.